-It takes a lot more than luck to win a Paralympic gold medal, and for Lakeisha Patterson, nicknamed ‘Lucky’, all the hard work in preparing for Rio 2016 paid off in world record style on the opening night of competition.
+It takes a lot more than luck to win a Paralympic gold medal, and for Lakeisha Patterson, nicknamed ‘Lucky’, all the hard work in preparing for the Rio 2016 Paralympic Games paid off in world record style on the opening night of competition.

-The 17-year-old from Caboolture in Queensland shaved 0.11 of a second off the previous world best held by the USA’s Jessica Long, to win the first gold medal of the Games for Australia, and possibly the first of many for the girl with the golden smile.
+The 17-year-old from Caboolture, QLD, shaved 0.11 seconds off the previous world best held by the USA’s Jessica Long, to win the first gold medal of the Games for Australia – and possibly, the first of many, for the girl with the golden smile.

-Leading from the 100m mark and increasing her advantage at every turn, Patterson hit the wall in a new world’s best of 4.40.33, seven seconds ahead of Long who took silver in 4.47.82, with fellow Aussie Maddison Elliott finishing fourth in in 5.02.13.
+Leading from the 100m mark and increasing her advantage at every turn, Patterson hit the wall in the women’s 400m freestyle S8 in a new world’s best of 4.40.33, seven seconds ahead of Long, who took silver in 4.47.82.
+Patterson’s teammate, Maddison Elliott, finished fourth in 5:02.13.

-Having looked up to Long since coming onto the international scene in 2014, Patterson said it felt a bit bitter sweet to take the record off the 2012 Paralympic champion and her idol.
+Having looked up to Long since coming onto the international scene in 2014, Patterson said it felt bittersweet to take the record from the 2012 Paralympic champion.

 “Jess said she was really proud of me and can’t believe how well I’ve done, and I really appreciated that, it was really nice.
 To hear those nice words from her really made me feel special.”

-Patterson will have little time to celebrate the gold and will be back in the water tomorrow morning to swim the heats of the women’s 100m butterfly, her second of six individual events for the meet.
+Patterson will have little time to celebrate the gold, however, as she is due back in the water tomorrow (10 September) morning to swim the heats of the women’s 100m butterfly S9, her second of six individual events for the meet.

-In other results tonight featuring Australian swimmers, Madeleine Scott was less than a second off the bronze medal position in the women’s SB9 100m breaststroke finishing fourth in 1.17.93 with Paige Leonhardt sixth in 1.20.44.
+In other results tonight, Madeleine Scott was less than a second off the bronze medal position in the women’s 100m breaststroke SB9, finishing fourth in 1:17.93, with Paige Leonhardt just behind her in sixth in 1.20.44.